ymichael/codex/README.md

 <details>
 <summary>What's the difference between this and the original OpenAI Codex CLI?</summary>

 This is a fork of the original OpenAI Codex CLI project with expanded support for multiple AI providers beyond just OpenAI.
-The installation package is also different (`@ymichael/codex` instead of `@openai/codex`), but the core functionality remains similar.
+The installation package is also different (`open-codex` instead of `@openai/codex`), but the core functionality remains similar.

 </details>